MC-DeltaT/cpu-performance-demos/macro-fusion/README.md

 ## Overview

-A demonstration of macro-op fusion, an optimisation where two instructions combine into one within the execution unit of the CPU.
+A demonstration of macro-op fusion, an optimisation where two consecutive instructions combine into one micro-instruction for execution within the CPU.
+This reduces resource usage in all stages of the pipeline after decoding, possibly increasing execution throughput.

-The assembly program `macro-fused.s` contains a minimal loop that only count down a counter.
-This is implemented as a `dec` instruction followed by a `jnz` instruction.

 ## Requirements